masonelmore/esi/docs/CharacterApi.md

 > GetCharactersCharacterIdFatigueOk GetCharactersCharacterIdFatigue(ctx, characterId, optional)
 Get jump fatigue

-Return a character's jump activation and fatigue information  --- Alternate route: `/dev/characters/{character_id}/fatigue/`  Alternate route: `/legacy/characters/{character_id}/fatigue/`  Alternate route: `/v1/characters/{character_id}/fatigue/`  --- This route is cached for up to 300 seconds
+Return a character's jump activation and fatigue information  ---  This route is cached for up to 300 seconds

 ### Required Parameters